 Post-sale webinar – a follow-up webinar for fresh clients.
 To profit from a new business relationship and to gather useful first impression about your product or service, you can use a webinar shortly after signing the agreement or conducting the transaction.

 Preselling webinar – a webinar for lead nurturing and turning cold contacts into hot leads.
 It can be a product demo webinar or other types of content sharing before the deal closing.

 Presentation – a knowledgeable document created in PowerPoint or other software application to display slides with insights and data about a certain topic.
 An impressive and sensible presentation is the core of a successful webinar.

-Presenter – a webinar host, or a person invited by the host, who runs the presentation and communicates with attendees during a webinar.
+Presenter – a person invited by the host or a multiuser owner who runs the presentation and communicates with attendees during an event.